-Out of all the workout jump ropes we reviewed, we thought that the Sonic Boom M2 High Speed Jump Rope was a great length with comfortable handles and a durable construction.
+Out of all the workout jump ropes we reviewed and tested, we thought that the Sonic Boom M2 High Speed Jump Rope was the best with comfortable handles and a durable construction.
 It’s more than enough for most of us to get our heart rate elevated without needing any fancy equipment or even needing to step a foot outside!

 The Sonic Boom M2 includes some great improvements over the original model that make it incredibly user-friendly for everyone from fitness beginners to the crossfit-obsessed.
 The weighted handles and no-screw length adjustment make it easy to get started with, but expert jumpers can get it up to high speeds.